smartmaxdev/FastChat/README.md

 # Fasthat for iOS

-FastChat for iOS is a real time chat app based on Firebase developed by Derek Lee and written in Swift 3.
+FastChat for iOS is a real time chat app based on Firebase developed by Maximiliano Ungredda and written in Swift 3.

 FastChat allows to send and receive text messages, photos & location.